 Description:

 ever power station.
-Hotel Indigo will cost £11.5 million, employ 70
+Hotel Indigo cost £11.5 million, will employ 70

-of the city's financial services district.
+heart of the city's financial services district.

 The listed property was originally owned by the Glasgow